 Residential Unit Plan

 Referees are encouraged to come up with their own layouts for the Rethean residential unit.
-The plan below, however, can be used if desired.
-The main entrance to the unit is at bottom center of the plan.
+The description in the text assumes a plan similar to the one below, but almost any plan for a single-level residence with two bedrooms can be used.
+In the plan below, the main entrance to the unit is at bottom center of the plan.